 Your child thinks: “I deserve sweets every time I behave in public!”

 The problem: While it might work in the short term, you’re creating a long-term bad habit that’s really hard to break.
-Bribing with sweets teaches your child to use food to cope with his emotions.
+Bribing with sweets teaches your child to expect them for good behavior and to use food as a way to cope with their emotions.

 Try this instead: Check out our entire section on handling tantrums without food.